 Parents

 - Webinars and Direct Messaging: Starting July 2024, provide regular webinars and direct messaging to inform parents about VALLSS implementation, literacy practices, and understanding their student’s literacy data.
+The ELA team will host a family engagement session around updated literacy instruction, assessment, and supporting literacy at home.

 - Literacy Nights: Host literacy nights at all schools to engage parents and showcase students’ literacy achievements.